Climate Impacts to Salmon of the Pacific Northwest

 Each year, we monitor new scientific literature related to climate change impacts on salmon world-wide.
 We select and synthesize these publications for annual reviews that support adaptive management in the Columbia River Basin.

-We develop online resources that support climate teams to share our findings and coordinate our research with other scientists across NOAA IEA, WCR Climate Toolkit, and other government agencies in the U.S. and Canada.
+We develop online resources that support climate teams to share our findings and coordinate our research with other scientists across NOAA, the West Coast Region(IEA, Climate Toolkit), and other agencies and non-governmental research groups in the U.S. and Canada.